 Search Jim Cramer's "Mad Money" trading recommendations using our exclusive "Mad Money" Stock Screener.

+Off the ChartsIn the "Off The Charts" segment, Cramer tapped into the analysis of colleague Dan Fitzpatrick to examine the chart of Diana Shipping ( DSX) to determine if the dry bulk shipping business really is back from the dead.
 Using a weekly chart of Diana, Fitzpatrick noted the stock have been trending lower since 2008, using its 40-week moving average as its ceiling of resistance.
 That trend finally came to an end in July of last year, when the stock displayed a Doji reversal pattern of volatile trading.
 But then, on Jan.
 2, Diana's stock finally crossed above the 40-week ceiling and immediately shot up 17% in a single week on strong volume.

 Balm in GileadIn the 1990s, investors looking for growth would turn to Big Pharma, Cramer told viewers, but today, the growth is in biotech, which is why he highlighted Gilead Sciences ( GILD) the HIV and Hepatitis C powerhouse that's growing at 26% a year but trading at a scant 16 times earnings.
 Cramer said that valuation makes Gilead cheaper than Bristol-Myers Squibb ( BMY), a stock Cramer owns for his charitable trust,